chuckrenny/gardens_manager/README.md

 As a visitor
 When I visit a Garden's show page
-I see a count of the number of plantren associated with this Garden
+I see a count of the number of plants associated with this Garden

 Usability
 [ ] done